game day fire cracker shrimp

 Fort Lauderdale, FL

-Large shrimp dredge in season flour before frying, it adds an extra dimension of crispiness and flavor.
+Dredging the large shrimp in seasoned flour before frying adds an extra dimension of crispiness and flavor.
 My recipe today is Game Day Fire Cracker Shrimp.
-Restaurant-inspired recipe, Bang Bang Shrimp.
-Crispy fried shrimp tossed in spicy sauce and served as a wonderful appetizer.
+It's inspired by Bang Bang Shrimp at restaurants.
+Crispy fried shrimp tossed in spicy sauce and served as a wonderful appetizer. *Note: Coconut oil has been described by nutritionists as, "the healthiest oil on earth."
+I use "Pure, Unrefined, Cold Pressed" coconut oil.
+You may buy it on-line or in your local health food store.
+It adds a lighter taste for fried foods and I love cooking with it.

 Blue Ribbon Recipe

 These fried shrimp are BIG on flavor!
-Frying them in coconut oil adds a hint of sweetness to these light and crispy shrimp.
-Tossing the shrimp in a sweet chili sauce gives them a kick of spicy and sweet flavor.
-An easy game day snack for your next football party.
+Frying them in coconut oil adds a hint of sweetness to the light and crispy coating.
+Tossing the shrimp in a sweet chili sauce gives them a kick of spicy sweet flavor.
+This is an easy game day snack for your next football party.

 — The Test Kitchen @kitchencrew